An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning

-This work here attempts to predict safe and fuel-efficient maneuvers in real scenarios.
-In this context, if one looks at some of the decisions taken by a human driver, it can be seen that it is not optimal for some situations.
-Hence ground truth (GT) decisions for every condition have been computed based on simple rule base.
-For example, to estimate the relative velocity of the vehicle in the front, the vehicle's position should be tracked for some time.
-If the front vehicle slows down and there is not enough space for safe driving, it is more reasonable to look for a lane-changing manoeuvre.
-It should also be checked that there is enough free space to change safely for changing lanes.
-If at least two grids (i.e., $\sqrt{5}$ in L2 distance from the ego vehicle) are unoccupied on the adjacent lanes on both the forward and rear sides, it is safe to switch the lane.
-If there is enough space in front of the ego vehicle and the relative velocity of the front vehicle is the same or more than the ego vehicle, then it is safe to cruise on the same lane.
-If there is not enough space for cruising on the same lane, the ego vehicle should check for the availability of enough space for changing the lanes.
-If none of the adjacent lanes are free to move safely, then the ego vehicle should brake on the same lane.
-More details on ground truth decision generation and rules can be found in supplementary document.

-Two DST-CAN models, DST-CAN-Imitation and DST-CAN-GT, have been trained to understand the importance of following standard traffic rules.
-DST-CAN-Imitation is trained with the actual human imitation data and DST-CAN-GT with the ground truth data.
+Here, we present a few examples of traffic rule-based ground truth generation for training the network. a) If the distance between the AV and the vehicle in the front is less than two grids, then one should explore possible lane change manoeuvre.
+If at least two grids (i.e., $\sqrt{5}$ in L2 distance from the ego vehicle) are unoccupied on the adjacent lanes on both the forward and rear sides, it is safe to switch the lane; b) If there is more than two grid space in front of the ego vehicle and the velocity of the front vehicle is same or more than the ego vehicle, then it is safe to cruise in the same lane; c) If none of the adjacent lanes is free to move safely, then the ego vehicle should brake on the same lane.
+More details on traffic rule-based GT generation and rules can be found in the supplementary materials.
+Two DST-CAN models, DST-CAN trained with actual human decision data and rule-based GT data are used to understand the importance of following standard traffic rules.